ChHarding/TouchTerrain_for_CAGEO/ReadMe.md

  * `trlat`:         Top-right latitude
  * `trlon`:         Top-right longitude

-    **New in 2.6**: Polygon to define the area
+    **New in 2.6**: _Polygon to define the area:_
     The web app version of TouchTerrain can load a polygon (or poly line) from an uploaded kml file which will supersede the bllat, etc. extent settings.

     The standalone version can read a kml file using the `poly_file` or `polyURL` parameters.
 For both, the first polygon found will be used as a mask, i.e. the model will only cover terrain inside the polygon.
 If no polygon is found, the first polyline is used instead.
-(Holes in polygons are ignored).
+(Holes in polygons are ignored). kmz files are __not__ supported at this time.
+To convert kmz to kml, unzip it (will be doc.kml) and rename doc to the (pre-dot) name of the kmz file.

     * `poly_file` : path to a local kml file
     * `polyURL` : URL to a publicly readable(!) kml file on Google Drive

+    The standalone version also supports:
     * `poly` : string containing a GeoJSON polygon, for example:
         ```
         {"type": "Polygon",
         "coordinates": [ [[30, 10], [40, 40], [20, 40], [10, 20], [30, 10]]]}
         ```

  * `fileformat`: file format for 3D model file.
     - obj: wavefront obj (ascii)